suryashanm/RWD/README.md

-# Assignment for Web Engineering - Responsive Web Design with Bootstrap
+# Web Engineering assignment 01 - Responsive Web Design with Bootstrap

+Responsive website design using bootstrap - showcasing my understanding of its various components and responsive design principles.